 - For service API publish, the CCF applies the topology hiding by selecting an AEF providing the topology hiding as the entry point for service API invocation.
 The selected AEF information is stored with the service API information received from API publish function at the CAPIF core function (API registry).

-- For service API unpublish, the previously selected AEF as topology hinding entry point and the associated service API information at the CAPIF core function (API registry) are removed.
+- For service API unpublish, the previously selected AEF as topology hiding entry point and the associated service API information at the CAPIF core function (API registry) are removed.

 3. The CCF sends the API topology notify to the AEF selected as the entry point for service API invocation.
 The service API identification and the AEF(s) information which provides the service API details are included.